Shipping from the UK to New Zealand

 Moving to New Zealand?
 John Mason’s international removals service includes full export packing, loading, shipping, customs clearance, delivery and unpacking.
 We can also arrange storage in New Zealand and pet relocation.

-We move thousands of families to New Zealand every year but each move is treated on an individual basis by our highly experienced International Move Managers.
+We carry out international removals to New Zealand for thousands of families every year but each move is treated on an individual basis by our highly experienced International Move Managers.

 Shipping a Car to New Zealand